-DIY – How to Hack $30+ Packing Cubes
+DIY – How to Hack $30+ Travel Packing Cubes

 Disclosure: We may receive a commission for links on our blog.
 You don’t have to use our links, but we’re very appreciative when you do.
 Thanks again for your support, we hope you find our posts and information helpful!

-We have a love/hate relationship with packing cubes!
+We have a love/hate relationship with retail (store bought) packing cubes!

-- Weight – Ultra light versions are genius
+- Weight – Ultra light versions are awesome

-- Weight – Standard versions weigh your bag down
+- Weight – Standard packing cubes weigh our bag down

 - Eagle Creek - These are ultra-light, highly rated, but very expensive.